 Before you empty your pantry and dive in, it's important to think about what comes after that fasting period.
 Keeping a mindful intermittent fasting schedule - and knowing what you will eat when that time is up - can actually be more important than the fast itself.

 Your body is biologically wired to make sure you survive; it is designed to breathe, drink water and eat every single day.
-These are all fundamental aspects of your body's natural mechanisms to ensure you continue to thrive, therefore you must proceed with caution when you try something new like intermittent fasting for weight loss on an on-and-off fasting schedule.
+These are all fundamental aspects of your body's natural mechanisms to ensure you continue to thrive, therefore you must proceed with caution when you try something new like intermittent fasting for weight management on an on-and-off fasting schedule.

 Fasting, while not new to humanity, may be new to your body and it will go through an adjustment period.
 Make sure you leverage the best of intermittent fasting for fat loss following these Do's and Don'ts: